 With its headquarters in Toronto, Canada, TunnelBear is subject to the 5 Eyes Agreement.
 This is a group of countries that have agreed to share their citizens' online data.
 That means the company must not only surrender your data to authorities upon request but also make it accessible to all participating countries.

 TunnelBear’s acquisition by the US antivirus software company McAfee also means that the VPN is now subject to US laws.
-However, you don't have to worry, as the VPN doesn’t log any data that could compromise your online privacy.
+However, I’m not super concerned about this since the VPN wouldn’t have any identifiable user data to share as proven by its audits.

 Torrenting — Fast, but Restricted to a Few Servers